HOOLIGANISM

 Mr Fowler-Watt said: “What I feel, especially if you want to arrest hooliganism in school rugby, the first step should be to scrap the competitions and tournaments.
 Get back to square one, which is schools should concentrate on playing their traditional friendly fixtures.
 Unfortunately, these tournaments have now become too competitive and with so much money being pumped in, the stakes are high.
 So no one wants to lose.
 Let each school be responsible for their own performances, conduct, security and crowd control.
 It has been done like that in the past, for a very long period”.

 “With regard to crowd troubles at games, we had a few issues this year at our home games.
 Though we provided security for referees, a few spectators who were agitated by some poor refereeing decisions at some of our home matches became abusive and caused trouble after games.
-In order to arrest this, we have installed CCTV cameras at the grounds and tightened security during home matches at Pallekelle.
+To arrest this, we have installed CCTV cameras on the grounds and tightened security during home matches at Pallekelle.
 Especially for the dressing rooms and the passages in the grandstands”.

 “Everybody wants to win and some go to any length to see their team win.
 Most of the spectators nowadays are well conversant with the laws of the game at the same time there are a few who are not updated with the law or are not sporty but support their team mainly due to the passion and loyalty they have.
-With game being played at a fast pace, the players or referees on the field may make some wrong calls in split seconds.
+With the game being played at a fast pace, the players or referees on the field may make some wrong calls in split seconds.
 This could also be due to negligence or based on their view.
 Some spectators will pick these incidents up and start verbally abusing the referees or the opposing teams.
 With the advent of social media and mobile phones, they will go to town.
 This is not done.
-We need to be mindful that these are school children who are playing out there.
-Humans who are refereeing, of course they have a duty to perform to their best ability.
-But the spectators need to be sporty and behave in a manner which is acceptable.
+We need to be mindful that these are schoolchildren who are playing out there.
+Humans who are refereeing, of course, have a duty to perform to their best ability.
+But the spectators need to be sporty and behave acceptably.
 Players need to uphold the values of the game.

-“In the same way, respective schools and their authorities have an obligation to control their spectators, provide adequate security for officials and teams.
-If not we, as the custodians of Schools Rugby, will have to take drastic measure.
+“In the same way, respective schools and their authorities must control their spectators, and provide adequate security for officials and teams.
+If not we, as the custodians of Schools Rugby, will have to take drastic measures.
 No one likes to play Rugger in front of empty stands or to have the presence of Police Officers armed with batons at venues.
 It will not give the right message to the students.
 We need spectators, we need to see that energetic and exciting atmosphere at match venues.
 Sponsors come on board for this.
 They will invest when the sport is popular and there’s a wider participation.
 But discipline comes first.
-We like to see all spectators enjoying a good game of rugby and leaving a ground without any animosity or anger against another player or spectator or even the referee”.
+We like to see all spectators enjoying a good game of rugby and leaving the ground without any animosity or anger against another player or spectator or even the referee”.

 HEADLINES